Illustration: Cristina Daniela Gagiu Storyteller: Oana Maroti

 Dra: Ah, Umbra darling, finally you are here.
 I was waiting for you to help me with my haircut.

 Umbra: Bonjour Dra!
-I must say that hearing your strong accent in French is so super funny.
+I must say that hearing you singing is so super funny.
 I guess some voices are naturally made to be erotic while others are designed for horror-comic movies.
 Hahaha!

 Dracula laughing with an amplifying voice: Hahaha!
 Have you noticed my new mantle?